tinuademargaret/tinuademargaret.github.io/_posts/2024-03-17-book-review.md

 But what exactly do we mean by mathematical statements/proposition, we've seen a few examples.
 A statement that is grammatically correct AND has just one truth value i.e it can either be true or false, not both or neither, not relatively or subjectively true (maybe this is what differentiates maths from philosophy?).
 The idea that a mathematical statement can either be true or False is actually one of the axioms of mathematics called "The Law of excluded middle"

-What about statements like "x^2 - 1 = 0" you might ask.
-These are variable propositions cause their truth values depends on the value of the variable x, e.g this statement is True when the value of x is 1 but False when the value of x is 8.
+What about statements like $$x^2 - 1 = 0$$  you might ask.
+These are variable propositions cause their truth values depends on the value of the variable $$x$$, e.g this statement is True when the value of $$x$$ is 1 but False when the value of $$x$$ is 8.
 Variable propositions like this can be treated as a mathematical statement when we add some constraints to the values that the variable can take.

 Now that we are clear on what a mathematical statement is let's now see the role that logic plays in writing and proving them.